-Student Learning Outcomes
+MS in Athletic Training Student Learning Outcomes (CAATE Standard 240)

-SLO 1: Patient Centered Care: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice to improve patient-outcomes.

-• Develop and adapt a plan of care for patient's related to initial, ongoing, discharge and referral.

-SLO 2: Exam, Diagnosis, and Intervention: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice to improve patient-outcomes.

-• Demonstrate ability to complete a system-based examination, determine a diagnosis and develop/deliver the associated plan of care for patients in a clinical and acute care context.

-SLO 3: Prevention, Health Promotion and Wellness: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice to improve patient-outcomes

-• Utilize preparticipation and epidemiologic data to identify patient and population risks, develop and implement plans to mitigate risk and measure patient outcomes.

-SLO 4: Healthcare Administration: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice to improve patient-outcomes.

-• Utilize sound organization administration to enhance the delivery of healthcare services.

-SLO 5: Recognize and demonstrate behaviors that reflect a commitment to legal, ethical, and professional athletic training practice in an evolving healthcare environment.

-SLO 6: Demonstrate patient centered care, specifically, communication - both oral and written.

-• Technical and Lay Audiences

-SLO 7: Demonstrate ability to educate patients with empathy including implications of athletic identity and sport ethic.

-SLO 8: Demonstrate patient centered care, specifically implementation of patient-oriented outcomes and International Classification of Functioning, Disability and Health (ICF)/Disablement Model

-SLO 9: Demonstrate patient centered care, specifically, shared decision making.

-SLO 10: Develop and apply a professional commitment to understanding patient circumstances and how circumstances impact patient care.

-SLO 11: Effectively collaborate within an interdisciplinary team (recognize, evaluate, and solve problems) to provide consistent, efficient healthcare that optimizes patient outcomes.

-SLO 12: Integrate the best available evidence, clinical expertise, and patient values to provide safe and effective care.

-SLO 13: Demonstrate their ability to prioritize patient safety and improve quality.

-SLO 14: Communicate, manage knowledge, mitigate error, and support decision making using information technology.
-This includes (1) appropriately interacting with clinical information systems for making decisions and mitigating error; (2) using the Internet to inform themselves and their patients; (3) participating in facility policy in using e-mail to communicate and coordinate with their team members and patients; and (4) accurately recording a patient encounter for reimbursement, legality, patient progression, etc.

-SLO 15: Apply scientific principles to the development of an evidence-based research project or thesis and accurately present research-centered activity and outcomes.
+- SLO 1: Patient Centered Care: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice in order to improve patient-outcomes: Develop and adapt a plan of care for patient's related to initial, ongoing, discharge and referral. - SLO 2: Exam, Diagnosis and Intervention: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice in order to improve patient-outcomes: Demonstrate ability to complete a system-based examination, determine a diagnosis and develop/deliver the associated plan of care for patients in a clinical and acute care context. - SLO 3: Prevention, Health Promotion and Wellness: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice in order to improve patient-outcomes: Utilize preparticipation and epidemiologic data to identify patient and population risks, develop and implement plans to mitigate risk and measure patient outcomes. - SLO 4: Healthcare Administration: Provide confident and competent care that meets the essential and expected practices of Athletic Training practice to improve patient-outcomes: Utilize sound organization administration to enhance the delivery of healthcare services. - SLO 5: Recognize and demonstrate behaviors that reflect a commitment to legal, ethical, and professional athletic training practice in a diverse and evolving healthcare environment. - SLO 6: Demonstrate patient centered care, specifically, communication both oral and written.
+(Technical and Lay Audiences) - SLO 7: Demonstrate patient centered care, specifically patient education and empathy including SDH, Cultural Diversity, Athletic Identity and Sport Ethic. - SLO 8: Demonstrate patient centered care, specifically implementation of patient-oriented outcomes and International Classification of Functioning, Disability and Health (ICF)/Disablement Model - SLO 9: Demonstrate patient centered care, specifically, shared decision making. - SLO 10: Develop and apply a professional commitment to diversity, equity and inclusion towards patient centered care. - SLO 11: Effectively collaborate within an interdisciplinary team (recognize, evaluate and solve problems) to provide consistent, efficient healthcare that optimizes patient outcomes. - SLO 12: Integrate the best available evidence, clinical expertise, and patient values to provide safe and effective care. - SLO 13: Demonstrate their ability to prioritize patient safety and improve quality - SLO 14: Communicate, manage knowledge, mitigate error and support decision making using information technology. including (1) appropriately interact with clinical information systems for making decisions and mitigating error; (2) use of the Internet to inform themselves and their patients; (3) participation in facility policy in using e-mail to communicate and coordinate with their team members and patients; (4) accurately record a patient encounter for reimbursement, legality, patient progression, etc. - SLO 15: Apply scientific principles to the development of an evidence-based research project or thesis and accurately present research-centered activity and outcomes.